Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information: Interactions and Their Duals

-Now that we have defined mutual information in terms of Möbius inversions, we can do the same for the model-free interactions.
-We start, again, with (negative) surprisal.
-However, on Boolean variables, a state is just a partition of the variables into two sets: one where the variables are set to 1, and one where they are set to 0.
-That means we can write the surprisal of observing a particular state by just specifying which variables $X\subseteq Z$ are set to 1, keeping all other variables $Z\setminus X$ at 0, which we will write as:
+With mutual information defined in terms of Möbius inversions, the~same can be done for the model-free interactions.
+Again, we start with~(negative) surprisal.
+However, on~Boolean variables a~state is just a partition of the variables into two sets: one in which the variables are set to 1, and~another in which they are set to 0.
+That means that the surprisal of observing a particular state is completely specified by which variables $X\subseteq Z$ are set to 1 while keeping all other variables $Z\setminus X$ at 0, which can be written as